Frequently Asked Questions

 Who is eligible?

 Having somewhere affordable to live opens the door to many opportunities.
-SCH works in partnership with the Department of Communities to provide a home for those Western Australians who are on fixed, low and middle incomes, have completed a Department of Communities application form, and are on the joint waitlist (JWL).
-SCH finds the best fit for people on the JWL for properties available, as set down by the Department of Communities.
+SCH works in partnership with the Department of Communities to provide a home for those Western Australians who are on fixed, low and middle incomes, have completed a Department of Communities application form, and be on the joint waitlist (JWL).
+SCH finds the best fit for people on the JWL and properties available as set down by the Department of Communities.

 All tenants are asked to sign a Residential Tenancy Agreement and are required to pay a security bond, and pet bond if applicable.
 Tenants can also apply for bond assistance with the Department of Communities.

 Give us a call on 1300 669 189 and ask to speak to a Property Manager for further information, or email us on Housing@scrosswa.org.au.